Technology in Social Work

 Interested to work together?

-But I am just one person.
+I am just one person.
 Help, ideas, collaborations are always welcome.
 I welcome students who are interested to do research in these areas for their dissertations/ISMs/summer jobs.
 Practitioners in social service agencies and you want to explore more?
 We can talk over a coffee!

 References